Automated inbound lead processing

-We identify repetitive processes, replace manual effort with AI automation, and ship a working scenario in 2-4 weeks.
+We identify one repeatable process, replace manual effort with AI automation, and ship a working workflow in 2-4 weeks.
+The result is used by the team, measured in real operations, and improved after launch.

 People sort and triage the same requests by hand instead of acting on the most important items first.